 What training do I need to complete?

-All MOG facilitators (with the exception of the LGBTQ+) will have attended one of the service’s Therapy Groups before registering their interest in becoming a facilitator.
-All facilitators will have been supported in some way by the Counselling and Mental Health Service.
-You then need to be trained by either the Moving on Group Co-ordinator or the Greater Manchester Mental Health NHS services as a Peer Support group Facilitator.
-Training will be provided to you.
+All MOG facilitators will have attended one of the service’s Therapy Groups before registering their interest in becoming a facilitator.
+All facilitators will have been supported in some way by the Counselling and Mental Health Service and where appropriate would be referred to a therapy group.

-Find out more about the MOGs (The University of Manchester)
+Find out more about the MOGs (The University of Manchester) and contact Shanelle McIntyre (shanelle.mcintyre@manchester.ac.uk) for more information.

-As a Sustainability Champion you will:
+As a Sustainability Champion, you will:

 Find out more about becoming a Sustainability Champion